GabrielCartier/GabrielCartier/README.md

 ### 👋 About Me

 I'm Gabriel, a **Senior Full Stack Engineer** with 12+ years of experience building and scaling tech ventures across Web2 and Web3.
 I specialize in architecting and shipping robust blockchain and AI solutions, leading engineering teams, and bringing ideas from whiteboard to production.
-Currently based in Bangkok, Thailand (UTC+07:00).

 - **Web3 Expert:** 4+ years building end-to-end blockchain apps, smart contracts, and DeFi protocols.
 - **Engineering Leader:** Scaled teams from 3 to 20+, co-founded successful startups.